You’ve probably heard the news—Notre-Dame de Paris has reopened after nearly six years of dedicated restoration following the tragic 2019 fire.

 painting inside first floor

-When everyone is ready, usually 5 minutes after stepping in the big room, you’ll be able to start the climb.
+When everyone is ready, usually 5 minutes after stepping into the big room, you’ll be able to start the climb.

 The first climb will take you to the gargoyle level.
 You can walk on the balcony, and go around Notre-Dame.
 This is where you’ll see the iconic view of the Eiffel Tower with the gargoyle in front of it.